marcelopovoa/machine_learning_exercises/README.md

 Regression estimating house prices based on previous house sales, using features like house size (sqft), number of bathrooms and so on...
 We go over feature selection and Lasso.

+## Estimating House Prices (Multiple Regression) - Lasso with coordinate descent solver
+We build our own lasso solver using coordinate descent.

 ## Estimating House Prices (Multiple Regression) - Manual Gradient Descent Calculation
 Regression estimating house prices based on previous house sales, using features like house size (sqft), number of bathrooms and so on...